yingying96/hats-ci/guidetohats.md

 ## Step 4.
 Browser automation in session

-1. Once android.robot has completed running, it will move on to the second robot test script
+1. Once android.robot has completed running, it will move on to the second robot test script - web_test.robot

-2. Multiple web browser will launch at the same time and proceed to www.google.com to search keyword "python"
+2. Multiple web browser will launch at the same time

-3. A screenshot will be taken at python's search results page

 ## Step 4.
 Verifying the results